52147/Computer-Architecture/README.md

 this 8 great ideas that computer architectures have been invented in the last 60 years of computer design:

 1. Design for Moore's Law:
 - the one constant for computer designers is rapid change, which is driven largely by Moore's Law.
 - as computer designs can take years, the resources available per chip can esaily double or qudruple between the start and finish of the project.
 - computer architects must anticipate where the technology will be when the design finishes rather than design for where it starts.
 - we use an "up and to the right" Moore's Law graph to represent designing for rapid change.

 2. Use abstraction to simplify design:
-- A major productivity technuque for hardware and software is to use abstractions to represne tht design at different levels of representation;
+- A major productivity technuque for hardware and software is to use abstractions to represent tht design at different levels of representation;
-- lower-level details are hiddento offer a simpler model at higher levels.
+- lower-level details are hidden to offer a simpler model at higher levels.

 3. Make the common case fast:
 - making the common case fast will tend to enheance performance better than optimizing the rare case.